Flag Desecration Amendment: Proposed amendment

 The full text of the amendment (passed several times by the U.S. House of Representatives) is as follows:

 This proposed amendment would empower Congress to enact statutes criminalizing the burning or other "desecration" of the United States flag in a public protest.
 The wording is permissive rather than mandatory; that is, it permits Congress to prohibit flag burning, but it does not require it.
 The question of whether flag burning should be banned would become a matter for the legislature to decide, rather than the courts.

 Proponents of legislation to proscribe flag burning argue that burning the flag is a very offensive gesture that deserves to be outlawed.
 Opponents maintain that giving Congress such power would essentially limit the principle of freedom of speech, enshrined in the First Amendment to the United States Constitution and symbolized by the flag itself.

 The theories underlying these First Amendment principles include: a robust national discourse about political and social ideas; individual self-realization; the search for truth; and speech as a "safety valve".
 These concepts are expounded in both the majority and dissenting opinions of the cases described below.
-There Justice William Joseph Brennan, Jr. noted that the "principal function of free speech under our system of government is to invite dispute; it may indeed best serve its high purpose when it induces condition of unrest, creates dissatisfaction with conditions as they are, or even stirs people to anger."
+There Justice William J. Brennan Jr. noted that the "principal function of free speech under our system of government is to invite dispute; it may indeed best serve its high purpose when it induces condition of unrest, creates dissatisfaction with conditions as they are, or even stirs people to anger."

 Polls

-A USA Today/Gallup Poll in June 2006 has shown 56% supporting a constitutional amendment, down from 63% favoring a flag burning amendment in Gallup's 1999 poll.
+A USA Today/Gallup Poll in June 2006 showed 56% supporting a constitutional amendment, down from 63% favoring a flag burning amendment in Gallup's 1999 poll.
 Another poll conducted by CNN in June 2006 also found that 56% of Americans supported a flag desecration amendment.
 In contrast, a summer 2005 poll by the First Amendment Center found that 63% of Americans opposed amending the constitution to outlaw flag burning, up from 53% in 2004.

 A June 2020 YouGov poll found that 49% think it should be illegal to burn or intentionally destroy the flag, while 34% said it should be legal.